sebastien-riou/Secure-boot-rom-patch/README.md

 ### Recommended RAM layout, assuming stack grows down:

-highest address
+    Highest address
         64 bytes buffer to write APW
         x bytes for stack
-    area to download arbitrary patches using sbl sbl load area lowest address
+        Area to load arbitrary patches using SBL
+        SBL load area
+    Lowest address

 Advantages:
 - APW buffer overflow outside the RAM, typically reset the device
-- sbl and download area as far as possible from APW buffer, On hardware with MPUs with coarse granularity, this allows to have execution rights on sbl and download area while keeping APW buffer not executable.
+- SBL and patches load area as far as possible from APW buffer, On hardware with MPUs with coarse granularity, this allows to have execution rights on SBL and patches load area while keeping APW buffer not executable.
-- sbl code can move the stack up if needed
+- SBL code can move the stack up if needed

 ## boot_rom_patch.py script:
 This script is generating the various byte arrays to hardcode in the ROM code and generate BRP_APW.